OliverAmstutz/Best-Practice-Checker/Docs/002_ResultWindow.md

 ## Decision

-Selecting Auxiliary editor window.
+~~Selecting Auxiliary editor window.
 The user has only use for one result at a time, and the re-use of existing windows declutter the Unity editor window.
-The other features are either not particularly useful or even harmful for the intended use.
+The other features are either not particularly useful or even harmful for the intended use.~~

+User feedback requested persistent editor windows.
+To prevent the user from cluttering the UI, the utility flag is turned on - this prevents dockable editor windows.
+As another measurement, all result windows are closed when the tool is closed.

 ## Consequences